 So when we set out on our bike trip from Berlin to Venice, we were a bit nervous about understanding folks the further south we went.
 However, after a couple of weeks riding through the southern half of the country, we are happy to report that we think the rural dialects down here are wonderful!
 Standard German (Hochdeutsch) can sound quite harsh at times, but the further south we have headed, the more intimate and musical the language has become to our ears.

-The dialects weren’t too hard for us to understand, until we ended up near Swabia, the region containing the Black Forest.
+The dialects weren’t too hard for us to understand, until we ended up near Swabia, the region containing the Black Forest in the southwest of Germany.
 When people first talked to us, assuming of course that we understood everything, we had to nod and grin before asking them to “please repeat."